How to Get Good Sleep with a Bad Back

 Avoid stress.
 Stress is a major cause of insomnia and is also associated with chronic back pain.
-According to the National Sleep Foundation, “Anxiety and depression can make it hard to fall asleep or stay asleep.
-Consequent sleep loss can lead to increased pain.
-Anxiety and depression may also increase a person’s sensitivity to pain.”
+According to the National Sleep Foundation, anxiety and depression make falling asleep and staying asleep difficult.
+Compounded sleep loss leads to increased pain.
+Anxiety and depression may also increase pain sensitivity.

 If you are feeling stressed or can't fall asleep because of any stressful thoughts, try deep breathing exercises.
 Simply take a deep breath through your nose for four seconds, hold for four seconds, and exhale for four seconds.
 Repeat until you feel calm.

-- Peppermint: Soothing and cooling, the fragrant Peppermint is the perfect pain-reliever.
+- Peppermint: Soothing and cooling, the fragrant peppermint is the perfect pain-reliever.
 It is both anti-inflammatory and analgesic.
-This will help with muscles and joint pain, headaches, arthritis, rheumatism, and tendinitis.
+This will help with muscles and joint pain, headaches, arthritis, rheumatism and tendinitis.

 - Lavender: It is both an anti-inflammatory and a sedative (which will relax while it reduces swelling).
-It will help with muscle tension, spasms, joint pain, headaches, and tendinitis.
+It will help with muscle tension, spasms, joint pain, headaches and tendinitis.